 At the beginning of the school year, if a student is absent during the entire first week of the year without any parent communication, the student will be marked as a no show.
-The office will make several attempts to verify the student's enrollment status before dropping the student; however, if no communication can be established, the student will be dropped from the school roster and another student will be admitted from the waitlist.
+The office will make several attempts to verify the student's enrollment status before dropping the student; however, if no communication can be established, the student will be dropped from the school roster in accordance with the due process procedures specified in the school's involuntary removal notice below, and another student will be admitted from the waitlist.